 - The search ends when the tasking agency stands the teams down.
 The plans to initiate the stand-down procedures are in place from the initial call.

 When a search and rescue team is dispatched to assist, it is called tasking.
-The Office of the Fire Commissioner tracks all tasks assigned to search and rescue teams.
+All tasks assigned to search and rescue teams are tracked.
 The situational reports chronicle Alberta's search and rescue members' tasks, training and related activities.

 Workers' Compensation Board coverage